TheSkyentist/GELATO/README.md

 HQUAILS Scripts
 -------------

 * CustomModels.py

   Here are where the custom models used in HQUAILS are defined.
 Here exists a gaussian emission line model and a polynomial continuum background.
-While the parameters are in the rest frame, the model fits in the observed frame.
+The parameters for each model are defined with respect to the rest frame, but the output of the model is in the observed frame.

 License
 -------------
-HQUAILS is an open-source software available under the GNU General Public Licence.
+HQUAILS is an open-source software available under the GNU General Public Licence 3.
 In a nutshell, this code can be used and distributed by anyone, but any code that includes HQUAILS must also be distributed freely and openly (see LICENCE file for details).

 FAQ
 -------------